pongasoft/glu/README.txt

 * groovy 1.7.5 (http://groovy.codehaus.org/) (only for the console)
 * grails 1.3.5 (http://www.grails.org/) (only for the console)

+Before doing anything go to
+console/org.linkedin.glu.console-webapp

+and issue:

+grails upgrade

 At the top simply run

 gradle test

 which should compile and run all the tests.

+Note: if you do not run the 'grails upgrade' command, you may see this messages:
+Plugin [shiro-1.1-SNAPSHOT] not installed. ...
+Plugin [yui-2.7.0.1] not installed. ...
+Plugin [hibernate-1.3.5] not installed. ...
+Plugin [tomcat-1.3.5] not installed. ...

 3. IDE Support
 --------------